axibase/atsd/configuration/entity_groups.md

 An entity group can be composed by manually specifying names of the entities that should be included as members.

-It can be also created by specifying a criteria against which all entities that exist in the database will be evaluated.
-Those entities that match the criteria will be added as members automatically and the group will be continuously updated in the background.
+It can be also created by specifying a criteria against which all entities that exist in the database are evaluated.
+Those entities that match the criteria are added as members automatically and the group is continuously updated in the background.

 The entity group editor provides the following options for managing entities: